-If a family fails to attend two scheduled interviews without HACP approval, or if the notice is returned by the post office with no forwarding address, a notice of termination

-(see Chapter 12) will be sent to the family's address of record, and to any alternate address provided in the family's file.
-An advocate, interpreter, or other assistant may assist the family in the interview process.
+If a family fails to submit the reexamination packet along with all of the required documentation by the stated deadline, or if the notice is returned by the post office with no forwarding address, a notice of termination (see Chapter 12) will be sent to the family's address of record, and to any alternate address provided in the family's file.
+An advocate, interpreter, or other assistant may assist the family in the reexamination process.
 The family and the PHA must execute a certification attesting to the role and the assistance provided by any such third party.

 11-I.C.
-CONDUCTING BIENNIAL REEXAMINATIONS (regulation as Amended by MTW Authority.
+CONDUCTING ANNNUAL OR BIENNIAL REEXAMINATIONS (as Amended by MTW Authority)

-As part of the biennial reexamination process, families are required to provide updated information to the PHA regarding the family's income, expenses, and composition [24 CFR 982.551(b)].
+As part of the annual or biennial reexamination process, families are required to provide updated information to the PHA regarding the family's income, expenses, and composition [24 CFR 982.551(b)].

-Families will be asked to bring all required information (as described in the reexamination notice) to the reexamination appointment.
-The required information will include a HACP-designated reexamination form, an Authorization for the Release of Information/Privacy Act Notice, HACP's authorization form(s) that enables HACP to verify information required by HUD, but not covered under HUD's release form, as well as supporting documents or forms related to the family's income, expenses, and family composition.
+Families will be asked to submit all required information (as described in the reexamination notice) to the HACP before the deadline.
+The required information will include a HACP-designated reexamination form, an Authorization for the Release of Information/Privacy Act Notice (HUD-9886), the HACP's authorization form(s) that enables HACP to verify information required by HUD, but not covered under HUD's release form, as well as supporting documents or forms related to the family's income, expenses, and family composition.

-Any required documents or information that the family is unable to provide at the time of the interview must be provided within 10 business days of the interview.
+Any required documents or information that the family must be provided within ten (10) business days of receiving the reexamination packet or the HACP's request.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.

-If the family does not provide the required documents or information within the required time period (plus any extensions), the family will be sent a notice of termination (See Chapter 12).
+If the family does not provide the required documents or information within the required time (plus any extensions), the family will be sent a notice of termination (See Chapter 12).